aszepieniec/stark-brainfuck/docs/engine.md

 The prover runs a polynomial interpolation subprocedure to find, for every column, the unique polynomial of degree $T$ that takes the value $i$ rows down in the point $\omicron^i$, where $\omicron$ is a generator of a subgroup of order $T+1$.
 These polynomials are called the trace polynomials.

 Evaluating the AIR constraints in the trace polynomials gives rise to *boundary* and *transition polynomials*.
-Moreover, every AIR constraint defines a support domain $D \subset \langle \omicron \rangle$ of points where it applies, and with it a zerofier $Z(X)$, which is the unique monic polynomial of degree $|D|$ that evaluates to zero on all of $D$ and no-where else.
+Moreover, every AIR constraint defines a support domain $D \subset \langle \omicron \rangle$ of points where it applies, and with it a zerofier $Z(X)$, which is the unique monic polynomial of degree $\vert D \vert$ that evaluates to zero on all of $D$ and no-where else.
 If the AET satisfies the AIR constraint then this zerofier divides the boundary or transition polynomial cleanly; if the AET does not satisfy the AIR constraint then this division has a nonzero remainder.

 The prover continues with the *quotient polynomials* of the previous step.
 Specifically, he wishes to establish their bounded degree.
 If the AET satisfies the AIR constraints, then the quotient polynomials will be of low degree.
 If the AET does not satisfy the AIR constraints the malicious prover might be able to find impostor polynomials that agree with the division relation in enough points, but the point is that this impostor polynomial will necessarily have a *high* degree.
 And then the prover will fail to prove that its degree is low.